NewsLocal News

 Tuesday's demonstration outside the South Sheridan Road post office location was part of the APWU's "Day of Action" across the country.

 Tulsa mayoral candidate State Rep. Monroe Nichols also showed up to take part after a half-hour.
-Members told 2 News both candidates were invited.
+Members told 2 News they invited both candidates.
 2 News left 90 minutes prior to the demonstration's scheduled end.

 One of those picketing was Debbie Cottrell, who last spoke with 2 News in March during a public meeting opposing mail processing in OKC.